CA3SAR99/minimalist_bank/README.md

 2. **Customize:**
    Update branding, colors, and content to fit your needs.
 3. **Deploy:**
-   Host on your preferred local host, static site provider (GitHub Pages, Netlify, Vercel, etc.).
+   Host on your local host or a static site provider (GitHub Pages, Netlify, Vercel, etc.).
 4. **Simulate:**
    Use the included pages to demonstrate or practice typical online banking workflows.